ptrgags/chaos-game-3d/logbook.md

 I also reviewed [the PR](https://github.com/ptrgags/chaos-game-3d/pull/7) to point out several things I think could be better and use more of 3D Tiles Next.
 I think adding the `3DTILES_metadata` extension will be helpful here.

+## 2022-01-16 Add tileset metadata, update parameters

+The past couple days I wrapped up the 3D Tiles Next stuff and updated most of the parameter files to include an id and name.
+There's a few I didn't get to, but I'll handle those later when I go to make a script to index the files.